Lifeline is Australia’s largest suicide prevention service provider.

-- People in rural populations are 2 times more likely to die by suicide (AIHW, 2022b).
+- People in rural populations are 2 times more likely to take their life by suicide by suicide (AIHW, 2022b).

 - LGBTIQ+ community members report having attempted suicide in the past 12 months at a rate 10 times higher than the general Australian population (Australian Research Centre in Sex, Health and Society, 2021; Australian Research Centre in Sex, Health and Society, 2020).

 - Beyond the tragic loss of the person, the impact of suicide deaths are felt by up to 135 people, including family members, work colleagues, friends, first responders at the time of death (Cerel et al, 2019).

-- Males aged 85 and older experience the highest age-specific rate of suicide (AIHW, 2022).
+- Males aged 85 and older experience the highest age-specific rate of suicide (ABS, 2022).

 - An estimated 1 in 3 of Australians reported feeling lonely (AIHW, 2021).
 Lifeline is here to listen.